 Of course, the best way to avoid the headaches of a sticky new car return policy is to look before you leap.
 Research and time are the best friends of the car buyer.
 They can prevent you from dealing with unscrupulous auto salesperson and from accepting a deal on a car you can't afford or don't want.
 Auto buyer's remorse is a terrible feeling.
 A little patience and an ethical, sympathetic dealer can help you get the car return you need.

 When you get that car you want and need, finally, it's time to think about car insurance.
 Independent agents can help you get the best value for the coverage you need because they don't work for one parent company, like big-name captive agents in your area do.
-Trusted Choice® agents are ready to help you get coverage easily and quickly.
+Independent insurance agents are ready to help you get coverage easily and quickly.